LeoAlexandrov/Cms/README.md

 # Headless CMS

 This project currently is under heavy development.
-It consists of two main parts - standalone content management system (**AleProjects.Cms.Web**), and some SDK (**AleProjects.Cms.Sdk**) for content consuming applications.
+It consists of two main parts - standalone content management system (**AleProjects.Cms.Web**), and some SDK (**HCms**) for content consuming applications.
 The SDK is the abstraction over the database, querying it directly. **DemoSite** is a site using the SDK for content rendering. **Test** project is just a playground for debugging purposes, not unit tests.

 There are also **AleProjects.Cms.Domain**, **AleProjects.Cms.Infrastructure**, **AleProjects.Cms.Infrastructure.Data**, and **AleProjects.Cms.Application** projects in the solution.
 These are shared core modules managing documents, visual fragments, media library, etc.